 A quality Concealed Carry Purse will solve the unguarded trigger problem and position the gun to allow for more efficient draw time.
 One thing I’ve learned about holsters over the past 7 years is that just because they call it a holster and charge alot of money for it, doesn’t mean it is a good safe product.
 There is an $80 holster I bought in the past that today I would never use because it doesn’t meet the standards I have for safety.
 Learn how to really evaluate the safety and effectiveness of any concealed carry purse you consider before investing in it.

 There are some neat products that allow you to use your regular purse and put an accessory in it that will allow guard the trigger and position the gun so it is ready to draw.
 The Crossbreed Purse Defender is one option.
 This is a really smart option.
 It is interchangeable with other products in their modular system.
 Packin’ Neat is another option.
-This insert answers the dilema of how to safely put a gun in your regular purse with the bonus of also being a handy purse organizer.
+It is a handy purse organizer that you can put in your regular purse that adds a separate compartment where you can put your gun.

 I’m Nervous About Having a Gun in the House Since We Have Kids.
 How do I Teach My Kids Gun Safety?

 Having kids in the house sometimes makes people nervous to own guns.
 They are afraid of their kid finding the gun and there being a tragedy.
 But for me, having kids adds to the reason I need guns!
 As a woman, I’d be hard pressed to fight off a large male attacker if it was just me.
 Add the fact that I also have to escape with children and keep them safe in the process and now I’m really at a disadvantage.
 I really didn’t desire to have a gun until I had kids and my mama bear instincts kicked in.